 Is Original Medicare enough coverage on its own?
 Most Medicare beneficiaries don’t think so: Only 23 percent of Original Medicare beneficiaries have no supplemental coverage (either from Medicaid, an employer-sponsored plan, or Medigap).

 If you’ve got significant funds that you wouldn’t mind using to pay out-of-pocket expenses, you could get by with just Original Medicare.
 The main risks are the fact that it doesn’t have a cap on out-of-pocket costs, and it doesn’t cover outpatient prescription drugs (Medicare Part D covers prescriptions, but that’s a separate policy that enrollees buy as stand-alone coverage, unless they enroll in a Medicare Advantage plan that includes integrated Part D coverage).

 Preventing major expenses

 There are certainly people who contend that even though Original Medicare has no cap on out-of-pocket costs, it is still plenty of coverage – and for the average enrollee, that’s probably true.
 But the purpose of insurance is to protect us against significant losses.

 He recovered, and has been quite healthy ever since he got a kidney transplant in 2012.
 But even after his long inpatient stay, he needed dialysis for the next eight years.
-Medicare Part B currently pays $239 per treatment for hemodialysis.
+Medicare Part B currently pays an average of about $235 per treatment for hemodialysis.
 That’s the 80 percent that Medicare pays, and the patient is responsible for the other 20 percent.

 Without supplemental insurance, that works out to a patient responsibility of about $60 per session.
 And standard dialysis treatment is about 13 sessions per month, meaning the patient would pay roughly $780 per month for dialysis alone – not counting any additional outpatient care that might be necessary.